warp-ds/tech-docs/docs/getting-started/developers/index.md

 ### UnoCSS CLI

-With the custom configurations in `uno.config.js`, you can also generate styles at build step using Uno's standalone client.
+With the custom configurations in `uno.config.js`, you can also generate styles at build step using UnoCSS's standalone client.
 See [UnoCSS CLI](https://unocss.dev/integrations/cli) for more information and examples.

 ------